 Short-cycling – or having a furnace turn off and on quickly and more often than you have programmed – is a big problem for homeowners.
 It’s not just incredibly annoying; a short cycling furnace will mean heating bills can become ridiculously expensive if the inefficient heating pattern continues.

 So what causes a furnace to keep shutting off?
 And how do you fix it?
 Here are a few potential issues your furnace could be facing.

 The Filter is Dirty and Clogged

 When your heating system feels more like air conditioning, check for dirty air filters.
 This is the first thing you should check because it’s the easiest problem to solve (not to mention the cheapest).

 A dirty and clogged furnace air filter will not only prevent proper air filtration, but it will actually obstruct airflow to the heat exchanger.
 If the heat exchanger gets too hot from lack of airflow, a safety mechanism will shut the furnace off to protect it.
 While this is normally a good thing— it’s not what you want when the temperature outside is -20° or worse.

 Luckily, you can fix a clogged filter with just a few simple steps.
 First, turn off the furnace for safety.
 Then simply remove the filter, and find out whether it is a disposable or reusable filter.
 If it’s disposable, all you have to do is throw it away and buy a new one.
-You can get them at your local hardware store.
+You can get them at your local hardware store, or Knight can help you find the right air filter, and install for you while running a check-up.

 A reusable furnace air filter is of higher quality and will last longer, but it takes a little more effort to clean.
 Depending on what kind it is, either gently rinse with water, or gently vacuum up the dirt and debris.

 Keep Vents Open